 Automate driver dispatch

 With route management software, delivery managers can set rules to automatically assign deliveries based on proximity and route distance.
-The software will then dispatch drivers automatically, telling them exactly when and where to go, a visual of their route, and any other instructions they’ll need along the way.
+The software will then dispatch drivers, telling them exactly when and where to go, create a map of their route, and include any other instructions they’ll need along the way.

-Most route management software comes with built-in reporting capabilities, so you can see exactly which areas need to be improved to lower costs and increase profits.
+Most route management software includes reporting capabilities, so you can see which areas need improvement to lower costs and increase profits.
 A route management system should also allow you to run reports, download them, or easily export them.

 - On-time rates